AdobeDocs/workfront.en/help/reports-and-dashboards/reports/using-built-in-reports/use-workfront-built-in-reports.md

   </tr>
   <tr>
    <td>User Logins</td>
-   <td>A User report which displays the following fields: the unique ID, Login Count (the number of times the user logged in since starting with <span>Workfront</span>), Last Login Date of the users.
+   <td>A User report which displays the following fields: the unique ID, Login Count (the number of times the user logged in since starting with Workfront), Last Login Date of the users.
 The report is grouped by the Access Level of the users.</td>
   </tr>
  </tbody>
  <p><span class="wysiwyg-color-pink"></span> </p>